valancej/documentation/_general/account/new-user-signup.md

 ```

 Note that different projects can have different email addresses configured and that your VCS can have other email addresses configured for the actions you take via their interfaces.

+To make it easier to navigate through your Codeship projects, we've provided several keyboard shortcuts for quickly jumping through the interface:

+- `gp` to view all of your projects
+- Escape key, inside a project, to go back to viewing all projects
+- Arrow keys to navigate between your projects, while inside a project
+- Enter key to select an activate project